 You are dropping off your child at school.
-You know that she’s been hesitant about school since the year started.
-She’s still getting used to the newness of kindergarten.
-But today your usually compliant daughter turns into a crying, howling, falling-on-the-floor-refusing-to-get-up wild child.
-She keeps saying that she wants to go home and begging you not to leave her.
+You know that they have been hesitant about school since the year started.
+They’re still getting used to the newness of kindergarten.
+But today your usually compliant child turns into a crying, howling, falling-on-the-floor-refusing-to-get-up wild child.
+They keep saying that they want to go home and begging you not to leave .
 Now you are standing in a hall full of children and parents coming to school with this screeching child and all the advice about goodbye routines is not going to help you.
 What do you do?!?

 First, take a deep breath.
 Then follow these steps:

 - Do not get upset yourself.
 You may feel like everyone is watching you and thinking you are THAT parent whose child is out of control and won’t go to school.
 But chances are, every parent who walks by you has had to deal with a child having a public melt-down at one time or another.
 And the teachers have certainly seen children fall apart over going to school.
 So put embarrassment aside for the moment.

 And don’t get angry.
 It may feel like your child is purposefully not listening to you when you tell them to calm down and instead deciding to have a tantrum.
 But when they are anxious or scared, children do not have that much control.
 Their behavior can look very much like a willful tantrum.
 It is not.
 This is their way of telling you that they are really worried about going to school and that anxiety is overwhelming their abilities to keep things together.
 As the parent, you need to help them to find a way to get their feelings and behavior back under control.
 (Here are some great phrases that parents can say to themselves when their children’s feelings are causing them to get anxious or angry.)